ABOUT THIS SITE

 Never work with wet hands or while standing on a wet surface.

 Do not use power tools that have frayed, cracked or melted cords.
 Use good quality industrial grade cords of at least 20 amp rating.
 Do not use household (two wire) extension cords.
+They do not have a third green grounding wire so you are not protected from shock if you accidentally contact a live circuit.

 Buy good quality tools.
 Why pay more?
 Quality tools are almost always guaranteed by the manufacturer.
 They perform better, last longer, and rarely break, and some will be replaced free.
 Cheap tools will break and can injure you when they do.
 Again, it's all about safety.
 This is just as true of electrical tools as it is of wrenches, hand tools and power tools.